Scientific Name

 Description

-Aloe pseudoparvula is an attractive succulent that forms flat, stemless rosettes of grey-green leaves with small teeth on the edges.
-It grows solitary or sucker to form small groups of rosettes.
-Leaves are thin and up to 6 inches (15 cm) long.
-The flowers are orange-red with yellow-white tips.
+Aloe pseudoparvula is an attractive succulent that forms flat, stemless rosettes of grey-green leaves with scattered pointed tubercles on the upper surface and small whitish teeth along the edges.
+It grows solitary or produces offsets to form a small clump of rosettes.
+The leaves are fleshy, narrow, up to 6 inches (15 cm) long, and often take on a pink hue.

 As the name suggests, this species superficially resembles Aloe parvula but has larger rosettes and different flowers.